jonathanhliu21/COM-Server/examples/README.txt

+Examples here are outdated.
+Refer to the documentation instead.

+OLD:

 Examples of COM-Server:

 NOTE: You need an Arduino, and you have to upload the Arduino sketches provided under each directory before running the scripts in that directory.